Best headphones for vinyl 2024: Top headphone choices for your record player

 These are classic studio headphones delivered at a hyper-competitive price.
 A set of AKG K72s will step up and do the job asked of them remarkably well considering they come in at around a tenth of the price of some rivals here.

 They sound good, offering a sense of scale and prioritising a clear, uncluttered sound stage, and are very comfortable.
-They’re big and bulky, though, so are again very much designed to get to work at home.
+They’re big and bulky, though, so are again very much designed to get to work at home rather than on public transport.

-If you’re just getting started with a vinyl collection and are looking for a set of cans to help provide up close and personal access, look no further.
+If you’re just getting started with your vinyl collection and are looking for a set of headphones to help provide up close and personal access for a great price, look no further than the AKG K72.

 Read the full AKG K72 review